Science-Camp-TUI/tutorials/docs/machine-learning/bird-classification.md

 # Birdsong Classification

+## Introduction

 In this lesson you will classify bird by their songs.
 The instructor will give (or already gave) you a short introduction to the topic of neural networks and machine learning.
 After that you will create the minimal code to run the classification.

 ## Lesson Steps